suyash2356/sehat-sathi/README.md

 *   **🗺️ Hospital & Services Locator:** An interactive map to find nearby hospitals, clinics, and government health centers.
 *   **📄 Insurance Document Management:** A secure, personal portal for users to upload, manage, and access their health insurance policies and documents.
 *   **🇮🇳 Government Scheme Information:** Provides easy-to-understand information about relevant government healthcare initiatives and programs.
-*   **🔐 Secure & Easy Authentication:** Simple and secure user authentication using a phone number, powered by Firebase.
+*   **🔐 Secure & Easy Authentication:** Simple and secure user authentication using a email, powered by Firebase(Future we will integrate simple opt login).
-*   **🌐 Multilingual Interface:** The entire platform is available in English, Hindi, and Marathi to ensure maximum accessibility.
+*   **🌐 Multilingual Interface:** The entire platform is available in English, Hindi, and Marathi to ensure maximum accessibility(Will Support more language in future).

 ## 🛠️ Tech Stack & Architecture